-Ionia Circuit Court (2014)
+Ionia County Circuit Court (2014)

-Settled for very low 5 figure amount
+Settled for very low five-figure amount

-The correctional physicians changed his medication on complaints from the inmate removing Tegretol and Dilantin and replacing them with Neurontin 400 mg BID and referred him to the psychiatrist for treatment of the underlying psychiatric condition.
-The inmate obtained little relief and after a year of treatment was found unresponsive.
+The correctional physicians changed his medication on complaints from the inmate.
+They removed Tegretol and Dilantin, replaced them with Neurontin 400 mg BID, and referred the inmate to the psychiatrist for treatment of the underlying psychiatric condition.
+The inmate obtained little relief, and after a year of treatment he was found unresponsive.
 The autopsy stated the cause of death to be cardiac arrest secondary to seizure activity.
-We retained several leading experts in cardiology, neurology and family practice.
+We retained several leading experts in cardiology, neurology, and family practice.